-Please note that grants are awarded to eligible applicants only and, as such, the applicant is responsible for completion of the project as approved and for meeting reporting requirements.
+Grants are awarded to eligible applicants only and, as such, the applicant is responsible for completion of the project as approved and for meeting reporting requirements.

 Applicants are also responsible for proper fiscal management, including maintaining acceptable accounting records for the project.
 The Strategic Wildfire Prevention Working Group reserves the right to audit these records.